This isn’t just a cursor.

 Learn more about Eleven.

-Most people think they’re a type— introvert, extrovert, red, blue.
+Most people think they’re a type—introvert, extrovert, red, blue, high “O," low “N."

 Real science says we shift when context shifts.
 That’s human.